inasafe/inasafe-doc/docs/source/user-docs/application-help/openstreetmap_downloader.rst

 OpenStreetMap Downloader
 ========================

-This tool will fetch building ('structure') data from the OpenStreetMap project for you.
+This tool will fetch building ('structure') and highway ('road') data from the OpenStreetMap project for you.

 .. figure:: /static/user-docs/openstreetmap_downloader.*
    :scale: 75 %